adamanderson/spt_dq_system/README.md

 ```
 ./setup.sh [pole/north]
 ```
+The rationale behind building a local version of `spt3g_software` is that user versions of the repo are subject to change and we would like the copy used by the server to remain unchanged unless deliberately updated.

 4.)
 Create a `config.yaml` file.
 In practice, the easiest way to do this is to copy one of two template files, `config.yaml.template_north` and `config.yaml.template_pole`, intended as examples for running and pole and in the north, and to modify it to have paths that suit your needs.
 The fields have the following meanings: